mwovi/HealthIt-Practical-Questions-test/README.md

 <h1>Question 4: </h1>

-<p><i>Write a simple , well documented source code that reads from a text file, searches for a specific string and displays the number of occurrences of that string in the text file.
+## Part 1

-Write a function that reads any of the following file formats, removes special characters and converts the file to an sql file with headers<p></i>
+<p><i>Write a simple , well documented source code that reads from a text file, searches for a specific string and displays the number of occurrences of that string in the text file. <p></i>

 <h3> Solution </h3>
 # searchString.js